NxPKG/khulnasoft-docs/content/support/Troubleshooting/Website Under Attack/Using Cloudflare Logs (ELS) to Investigate DDoS Traffic (Enterprise Only).md

 ### Count the requests by field and output them to a file

-In this example, we count requests by SSL protocol version, which is denoted by the _ClientSSLProtocol_ field in Cloudflare Logs (note the period before the field name below).
+In this example, we count requests by SSL protocol version, which is denoted by the _ClientSSLProtocol_ field in Khulnasoft Logs (note the period before the field name below).

 ```sh
 $ jq -r .ClientSSLProtocol els-200.txt |sort -n |uniq -c |sort -n > ClientSSLProtocol.txt